-Traditionally the black firebird handles were carved from dusty brown cow or bull horns that, when polished, transform into a lustrous jet-black color.
+Traditionally the black firebird handles were carved from dusty brown cow or bull horns that transform into a lustrous jet-black color when polished.
 These raw materials used to be imported, but now they are mainly found locally.
 The white firebird handles were made of camel bone and sourced from Egypt, Iraq and Syria as well as parts of Lebanon including Beirut, Ebel Saki, Jezzine and Tripoli.
 Pre-stamped with the name of the company manufacturing it, the stainless steel is usually from Italy or France.
 The firebirds are decorated with thin colored resin pipes, and pure silver sheets and brass, both of which are sourced from Lebanon to support domestic production.

-Due to cost and efficiency issues, many of the families have resorted to phasing out the use of natural materials and substituting with artificial materials.
+Due to cost and efficiency issues, many of the families have resorted to phasing out the use of natural materials, substituting with artificial materials instead.
 The former is also becoming harder to source, partly due to increased environmental awareness.

 Furthermore, natural bone cutlery requires nearly double the work and is almost double the price.
 Sometimes, demand is low because of the increased cost due to the extra attention required during production.

-- Each firebird is made of two identical joined pieces of horn/bone.
+- Each firebird is made of two identical pieces of horn/bone that are joined together.

-- From a whittled finger-sized section that is clamped steady, a distinct bird-shaped outline is formed and when satisfactorily uniform, the piece is buffed smooth.
+- From a whittled finger-sized section that is clamped steady, a distinct bird-shaped outline is formed and when satisfactorily uniform, the piece is buffed.

-- Interlocking 2 mm grooves are inlaid with tiny strips of silver and filed to create a silver-lined look.
+- Interlocking two millimeter grooves are inlaid with tiny strips of silver and filed to create a silver-lined look.

 - The brass wings come with a series of pre-bored small holes.
 Aligning holes are drilled into the corresponding carved bird piece.
 On a wooden block, metal ‘teardrops’ are shaped with a mallet, then hand-drilled and nailed in place.